dcodev1702/azure_data_collection/data_collection_rules/WinEvents-2-BlobStorage/README.md

 [Windows Events to Storage](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/data-collection-rule-samples)

+7. Map ADLSv2 blob storage to ADX as an external table via a user assigned identity (UAI). </br>
-Windows Events pulled from an Azure VM associated to a DCR that sends Windows Events directly to an ADLSv2 Blob container. </br>
+   - Windows Events pulled from an Azure VM associated to a DCR that sends Windows Events directly to an ADLSv2 Blob container. </br>
-The ADLSv2 blob container is mapped to ADX as an external table via a user assigned identity. </br>
+   - The ADLSv2 blob container is mapped to ADX as an external table via a user assigned identity. </br>
 ![image](https://github.com/user-attachments/assets/4e071a55-c92d-4b64-9946-b6a19efaae28)